Take a Virtual Tour

 In 2004, the college filed an application with the Texas Higher Education Coordinating Board for a doctorate in mass communications.
 The board approved the request, and the college accepted its initial doctoral class in Fall 2005.

 Other changes were made in Fall 2012.
 The College of Mass Communications became the College of Media & Communication.
 Two academic departments also merged.
-The Department of Journalism and the Department of Electronic Media & Communication will merged form the Department of Journalism and Electronic Media.
+The Department of Journalism and the Department of Electronic Media & Communication were merged to form the Department of Journalism and Electronic Media.

 Mr. Wendell Mayes is a Texas Tech alumnus with a degree in engineering.
 He served on the Texas Tech University Board of Regents and was named chairman of the board.
 He was also chair of the Texas Tech Mass Communications Advisory Committee and was inducted into the Texas Tech Mass Communications Hall of Fame in 1978.